Eigenstructure of the linearized electrical impedance tomography problem under radial perturbations: Proof of Theorem

 \subsection{Acknowledgements}

-I wish to thank Nuutti Hyv\"onen for insightful discussions and guidance related to the subject of the paper.
+I wish to thank Nuutti Hyv\"onen for insightful discussions and guidance related to the subject of the paper, and I wish to thank Vanni Noferini for providing a proof for Lemma~\ref{proof:lemma_aux}.
 The project is supported by the Research Council of Finland (decisions 353081 and 359181).